 Just imagine when a large truck is speeding or tailgating another vehicle—both of which are recipes for disaster.
 Other elements such as the truck’s load, curves on the road, weather conditions and tire wear also factor into required stopping distances.

 Were you injured by a truck accident caused by a truck driver who failed to leave enough distance to stop?
-If you were, contact Jed Dietrich, Esq. and his team of aggressive, tenacious and hardworking lawyers and paralegals at the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today at 716-839-3939.
+If you were, contact Jed Dietrich, Esq. and his team of aggressive, tenacious and hardworking lawyers and paralegals at the Dietrich Law Firm P.C. today at 716-839-3939.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you.
 Jed Dietrich, Esq. and his team of highly experienced Buffalo, New York truck accident injury attorneys will battle to obtain the best result for you if you were injured by someone else’s negligence.

 The total stopping distance of a vehicle is measured from when the driver first notices a potential hazard up until his or her vehicle reaches a complete stop.
 Total stopping distance consists of three main components: